Skip to main content

 Jane Webster Pearce Collection

 Jane Webster Pearce, a resident of Green Island, Mt.
-Desert, Maine, was an avid collector of designer bindings and artists' books for more than 30 years.
+Desert, Maine, was an avid collector of designer bindings and artist's books for more than 30 years.
 Her collection features works by such renowned bookbinders as Michele Brown, Don Etherington, Deborah Evetts, Don Glaister, Monique Lallier, Kerstin Tini Miura, Gray Parrot, Sally Lou Smith, Michael Wilcox, and Gérard Charrière, from whom Pearce learned bookbinding techniques.
 Book artists include Tara Bryan, Rebecca Goodale, Ronald King (Circle Press), Hedi Kyle, Scott McCarney, Maria Pisano, and Claire Van Vliet (Janus Press).
 August Heckscher's High Loft Press is also well represented.

 John Frost Play Collection